madprops/airc/README.md

 These are the available commands:

-`!help`: Show some information about commands.
+`!help`: Shows some information about commands.

 `!instructions`: Responds with the current instructions string.